perwin/pyimfit/docs/overview.md

    * Models (and initial parameter values and parameter limits for a fit) are specified via the ModelDescription class.
 The utility function `parse_config_file` will read a standard **Imfit** configuration file and return an instance of that class with the model specification.
-(Or you can build up a ModelDescription instance by programmatically specifying components from within Python.)
+You can also build up a ModelDescription instance by programmatically specifying components from within Python, or via a dict-based description.

    * Fitting is done by instantiating an `Imfit` object with a ModelDescription object as input, then adding a 2D NumPy array as the data to be fit (along with, optionally, mask